 The Torah is replete with laws that govern our inter-personal conduct.
-We are taught how to treat the property and person of the other.
+We are taught how to treat the other person and his property.
 We are obligated to help another in need and to be sensitive to the challenges and difficulties of our fellow Jew.
 So what is the Torah coming to teach us in the above quoted verse?
 We are commanded to help and aid when another is in need.
 Is it necessary to tell us that we “shall not wrong” another?
-What is being added here that has not been covered in the commandments that precede and follow these words?
+What is being added here that has not been conveyed in the commandments that precede and follow these words?

 But there is another message as well.
 The great Chassidic leader, Rav Simcha Bunim of Pshischa (1765-1827) writes, “Who is a Chassid (pious individual)?
 One who goes above and beyond that which is required.
-The Torah tells us not to wrong another – this is the law.
-Piety, to go above beyond requires that we not wrong ourselves.”
+The Torah tells us not to wrong another; this is the law.
+Piety, to go above and beyond, requires that we not wrong ourselves.”

 The Rebbe teaches us a profound lesson.
 We all make mistakes.
 We do things that are wrong, we engage in behaviors and actions that we know are beneath us and undermine our personal growth.
-As a result we begin to look down on ourselves, we begin to feel we are worthless and have lost any potential of being holy and significant.
+As a result we begin to look down on ourselves, we begin to feel we are worthless, devoid of potential and lack any prospect of becoming holy and significant.
 Don’t wrong yourself.
 Don’t compound the sin by losing faith in yourself.
-It is important to remember that despite engaging in negative activity – at our core, we are good.
-God created each of us with a beautiful and pure soul and no matter how many mistakes we make this soul remains intact, this soul remains unsullied.
+It is important to remember that despite engaging in negative activity, at our core, we are good.
+God created each of us with a beautiful and pure soul and no matter how many mistakes we make this soul remains intact and unsullied.

-And you shall not wrong, one man his fellow Jew, simple words that yield a profound lesson.
+And you shall not wrong, one man his fellow Jew: simple words that yield profound lessons.
 Words hurt and can create irreparable damage.
-Don’t visit pain upon the other – don’t visit pain upon yourself.
+Don’t visit pain upon the other.
+Don’t visit pain upon yourself.
 We face so many challenges, both personal and national.
 We have obstacles and hurdles that we must overcome.
 Don’t create additional obstacles for another with hurtful and harmful words.
 Don’t create additional barriers for yourself with negative self-perception and image.
 Build up the other, build up yourself and pave the way for accomplishment and fulfillment.